Privacy Policy

 There is no necessity to retain data for such accounts, which is why we will delete this data.
 You will be informed separately by email before the account is deleted, and you can prevent deletion at any time by logging in again.

-You can request your pre-prepared data processing agreement from our support team at: support(@)menkisys.de at any time in writing.
-Please include your customer number so we can pre-fill the agreement and, if required, sign it.
+For corresponding services, menkiSys Networks e.U. provides a Data Processing Agreement pursuant to Art.
+28 GDPR upon request.
+You can request the pre-prepared agreement from our support team at: info(@)menkisys.at at any time in writing.
+Please include your customer number so that we can pre-fill the agreement and, if required, sign it.

 Cookies